-We will be running a virtual open evening for people who want to find out more about our Solicitor Apprenticeship programme – to secure your place please email us at firstname.lastname@example.org.
+We will be running a series of events for people who are interested in finding out more about our Solicitor Apprenticeship programme.
+To secure your place at any of these events please email us at firstname.lastname@example.org.

 Our Solicitor Apprenticeship programme is a 6 year level 7 programme, combining practical work-based learning with formal study towards an LLB (Hons) in Legal Practice at BPP University Law School (BPP).
 All of your tuition fees will be paid and you will earn a salary while you are training.
 You will gain valuable, real-life experience in a leading international legal practice, enhancing your commercial understanding and growing your confidence in a work environment.